 Rabies is such a serious disease that drastic action to prevent the disease must be taken in any uncertain case.
 Once symptoms appear you are done for.
 I was lucky, the cat was not likely to be rabid and I had ready (and free) access to good medical care.

-There has only been one case of confirmed rabies, that is of a girl who actually developed the symptoms and who is known to have survived.
-Youtube documentary on this rabies survivor.
+There has only been about 10 cases worldwide, of confirmed rabies, only one in the US, that is of a girl who actually developed the symptoms and who is known to have survived.
+YouTube documentary on this rabies survivor.